 Adding the sauce a little at a time throughout the cooking process insures that it has a chance to flavor all of the ingredients without just ending up in a puddle at the bottom of the pan.
 If you add a bit of sauce with the protein, a bit more when the noodles are first added so that they soak it up, and then the rest at the end so it coats all of the ingredients each element of the dish will have maximum flavor.

 If you were working over a restaurant-style wok that cooks over very intense heat, you wouldn’t need to do this, but this adaptation is the best way to make a homemade stir-fry noodle dish look and taste like restaurant takeout.

 What Makes Pad Thai Red?

 If you’ve ever had Pad Thai with a red tint, the source likely depends on where you’re eating it.
 If you’re eating an authentic version in Thailand, the color most likely comes from tamarind paste / concentrate.
 Tamarind is a fruit with a sweet and tart flavor and a brownish-red tint.
-If you’re eating Pad Thai in other parts of the world where tamarind is not common, the red color often from ketchup or another tomato-based product which also has a sweet and tart flavor.
+If you’re eating Pad Thai in other parts of the world where tamarind is not common, the red color often comes from ketchup which also has a sweet and tart flavor.

 Is Pad Thai Spicy?

 Most Pad Thai is not spicy on its own.
 The main flavors are sweet, sour, and savory.
 However, like many dishes in Thailand, Pad Thai is usually served with garnishes so that you can customize the noodles yourself making it spicy (with red chili flakes or chili-laced fish sauce), more sweet (with sugar), more savory (with fish sauce), more sour (with limes), or more herbal (with cilantro or green onions / Chinese chives).

 Is Pad Thai Made with Peanut Butter?